Opening Prayer:

 Our Father… Hail Mary… Glory…

-Station: Jesus Dies on the Cross
+5th Station: Jesus Receives the Cross

 Leader: We adore you, O Christ, and we praise you.

-by your holy Cross, you have redeemed the world.
+All: Because by your holy Cross, you have redeemed the world.

 (Brief pause)